secretstartups/handbook/business-technology/data-team/platform/infrastructure/index.html.md

 ### Demandbase Load Tasks

-The Demandbase data load was implemented as part of [this issue](https://gitlab.com/gitlab-data/analytics/-/issues/7657).
+The Demandbase data load was implemented as part of [this issue (internal link)](https://gitlab.com/gitlab-data/analytics/-/issues/7657).
 Demandbase data is loaded daily, by Demandbase, in parquet format into a GCS bucket owned by Demandbase named `datastream-hosted-gitlab-3750`.
 GitLab's Snowflake-GCS integration service account was granted permission to read and list files within this bucket to load data from Demandbase into Snowflake.

 A Snowflake stage was created to interface with the Demandbase data: